kaosat-dev/simple-scan/README.md

   There are a few "server" side tests  you can run the tests with (depending on your path)

         gnode node-modules/jasmine-node/bin/jasmine-node specs/

+  I am currently looking into adding unit tests for the Polymer/ client side components as well...

 License:
 ========